Jones, Barkley lead Giants past Saints, 27-21 in OT

 AP Sports Writer

+“We’ve shown glimpses of what we can be as an offense throughout these first four games,” said Jones, whose team’s 0-3 start included losses on game-ending field goals the previous two weeks.
+“We made a few more plays and made the plays when it counted. … We needed a win and there was a high sense of urgency.”

 The Saints, playing in New Orleans for the first time since Hurricane Ida struck on Aug.
-29, led 21-10 in the fourth quarter before Jones and Barkley combined for a 54-yard touchdown pass that ignited the Giants’ comeback.
+29, led 21-10 in the fourth quarter before Jones found Barkley uncovered along the left sideline for a 54-yard touchdown pass that ignited the Giants’ comeback.

+“This team has been through a lot.
+We’ve been through a lot of close games and previously we haven’t found a way to finish it,” Barkley said.
+“That was just our motto, that’s what we kept saying at halftime: Stick together … and find a way to win this game.”

-Jameis Winston passed for 226 yards and a touchdown, and reserve quarterback Taysom Hill ran for two touchdowns for the Saints (2-2), who wilted in front of nearly 70,000 fans in the first game played in the Caesars Superdome without restrictions on crowd size since before the COVID-19 pandemic.
+Jameis Winston passed for 226 yards and a touchdown, and reserve quarterback Taysom Hill ran for two touchdowns for the Saints (2-2), who wilted in front of nearly 70,000 fans in the first game played in the dome without restrictions on crowd size since before the COVID-19 pandemic.

+“I apologize to the fans,” Winston said.
+“I was so happy to be here and so blessed to have this opportunity to play in front of our fans.
+That was the best part about today.
+You don’t like to lose those type of games.”

-The club spent the first three weeks of the regular season operating out of the Dallas area and moved its Sept.
+The Saints spent the first three weeks of the regular season operating out of the Dallas area and moved their Sept.
 12 home opener against Green Bay to Jacksonville.

-Hill’s 8-yard touchdown run put the Saints up by 11 early in the fourth quarter

-After a scoreless first 20 minutes that included missed field goals by each team, the Giants struck first on a long passing play that became the subject of a scoring change after the fact.
+After a scoreless first 21 minutes that included missed field goals by each team, the Giants struck first on a long passing play that became the subject of an official scoring change after the fact.

 Jones found newly activated receiver John Ross down the middle of the field for a 52-yard touchdown.
 The ball came loose as Ross was tackled at the goal line, but the nearest official gave the touchdown signal and Saints defenders didn’t pursue the loose ball while Ross raced over to pick it up.

-Several minutes later, the NFL announced that the play was officially ruled a forced fumble by Saints safety Marcus Williams that was recovered by Ross, taking the touchdown pass away from Jones but leaving the Giants’ 7-0 lead intact.
+Several minutes later, the NFL announced that the play was officially ruled a forced fumble by Saints safety Marcus Williams that was recovered by Ross.

-The Saints responded on their next series with Winston’s 15-yard touchdown pass to tight end Juwan Johnson, capping a 13-play, 75-yard drive that ran out most of the last 8:51 of the second quarter.
+The Saints responded on their next series with Winston’s 15-yard touchdown pass to tight end Juwan Johnson, capping a 13-play, 75-yard drive that ran out most of the last 8:51 of the first half.

 INJURIES